MEDICAL NETWORK REFERRAL

 Musculoskeletal screening represents a critical component of medical screening among athletes.
 Musculoskeletal screening entails a series of physical assessments to determine the health and function of joints, nerves, muscles and other connective soft tissue.

-The musculoskeletal screenings for SWAS are performed by exercise physiologists who have specific training in the orthopaedic and exercise sciences.
+The musculoskeletal screenings for SWAS are performed by Ultimate Performance and Rehab in Warrnambool.

 The purpose of the routine screenings is to obtain musculoskeletal profiles of all athletes through the assessment of various physical components such as;